- Administrative Services |

 Library Storage Building

-The library storage building is located near the West Edge parking lot.
+The Library Storage Building (LSB) is located at 5 Leavitt Lane near the West Edge parking lot.
 Students must be able to work well independently for 2-3 hours at a time, be comfortable with computers, able to lift 25-40 pound boxes, maneuver fully loaded book trucks, and perform a variety of miscellaneous tasks that include lifting, reaching, grasping, stepping up and down, and kneeling.

-Duties include stacks work, such as shelving, shelf-reading, and shifting, scanning journal articles and documents for email delivery, and helping with the inter-branch deliveries and other projects.
+Duties include stacks work, such as shelving or shelf-reading, scanning journal articles and documents for email delivery, assisting with inventory projects, searching for lost items, and sometimes helping with the inter-branch deliveries and other projects.

 The reference unit hires 3 or 4 students per year.
 They are provided with intensive training in library resources.